mbonum/ecommerce-dj/README.md

-# Eshop
+# Ecommerce

-Goal: Develop a website with ecommerce features.
+Goal: Develop an ecommerce website.

 ## Instructions to set up the development environment and run the project locally on Linux